Didi Gregorius: Minor leagues

+Major leagues

 A September call-up for the Reds, Gregorius made his major league debut on September 5, 2012, starting in place of Zack Cozart for a 6–2 loss to the Philadelphia Phillies.
-In eight games at the end of the season, Gregorius batted .300 with two RBIs.
+In eight games at the end of the season, Gregorius batted .300 with two RBI.
 After the season, Gregorius played in the Arizona Fall League, helping take the Peoria Javelinas to a championship title by batting .278 with one home run and eight RBIs in 74 at bats.

 Arizona Diamondbacks

 Gregorius' future with the Reds was hindered by Cozart, a more experienced shortstop who was presumed to have more offensive power, and thus he became an attractive trade target for Cincinnati after the 2012 season.
-On December 11, 2012, Gregorius was part of a three-team trade for Cincinnati: initially, he and Drew Stubbs were sent to the Cleveland Indians in exchange for outfielder Shin-Soo Choo and infielder Jason Donald, but, as the Indians already had an established shortstop in Asdrubal Cabrera, they traded Gregorius to the Arizona Diamondbacks to acquire pitcher Trevor Bauer.
+On December 11, 2012, Gregorius was part of a three-team trade for Cincinnati: initially, he and Drew Stubbs were sent to the Cleveland Indians in exchange for outfielder Shin-Soo Choo and infielder Jason Donald, but, as the Indians already had an established shortstop in Asdrubal Cabrera, they traded Gregorius to the Arizona Diamondbacks for pitcher Trevor Bauer.

 Later that month, Gregorius injured his elbow while playing catch, and he was unable to resume throwing until spring training had already begun.
 The Diamondbacks agreed to start Gregorius with the Triple-A Reno Aces until his rehab assignment was completed, but after Aaron Hill was sidelined with a fractured hand, Gregorius was called up to start at second base.
 In the first pitch of his first at-bat on April 18, 2013, Gregorius hit his first major league home run off of New York Yankees pitcher Phil Hughes.
 He was the seventh Diamondback to hit a home run in his first at-bat with the team, and the first to do so on the first pitch.
-On April 27, Gregorius was hit by a pitch from Colorado Rockies reliever Josh Outman; he was struck in the right temple with a 93 mph fastball and fell to the ground; ultimately, Gregorius was able to leave the plate on his own, and, while Cliff Pennington filled in as a pinch runner, Gregorius remained in the game at shortstop.
+On April 27, Gregorius was hit by a pitch from Colorado Rockies reliever Josh Outman.
+He was struck in the right temple with a 93 mph fastball and fell to the ground; ultimately, Gregorius was able to leave the plate on his own, and Cliff Pennington filled in as a pinch runner.
 He was placed on the seven-day concussion list after the game and was reinstated on May 4.
 Gregorius put up a sturdy .252 average in 103 games, but began to lose playing time towards the end of the season due to his inefficiency against left-handed pitchers, averaging only .200 with a .267 on-base percentage.